rcrews/docs-website/runtime/7.0.0/data-access-howto.md

     description: >-
       Presents the task topics for configuring and managing Impala
 ---
-Data access topics for Cloudera Data Platform Runtime tell you how to use Apache Impala, Apache Hive 3, and Hue to access your data sets.
-Hive and Impala provide access to data stored in the Hive metastore database.
+Cloudera Data Platform Runtime includes Apache Hive 3 and Apache Impala for storing and accessing data in the Hive metastore database.
 Hive 3 addresses enterprise data warehouse demands for transactional data in the ORC file format.
 Impala performs high-performance, low-latency SQL queries on data in Parquet and other formats.
 Hue is a web-based interactive query editor that can also be used to create Oozie workflows.